deephyper/deephyper/docs/tutorials/hps_ml_basic.rst

 Hyperparameter Search for Machine Learning (Basic)
 **************************************************

-In this tutorial we will show how to search the Hyperparameters of the Random Forest (RF) model for the Arlines data set.
+In this tutorial, we will show how to tune the hyperparameters of the `Random Forest (RF) classifier <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html>`_ in `scikit-learn <https://scikit-learn.org/stable/>`_ for the Airlines data set.

 Let us start by creating a DeepHyper project and a problem for our application: